 Reduce Nutrient Loads

 Nutrients like nitrates and phosphates are key to algal growth so by reducing and nullifying these components you can severely limit algae’s ability to grow.
 This is achieved by not overfeeding your koi, by keeping close tabs on water chemistry and making adjustments as needed.
 Make sure your pond isn’t subject to fertilizer runoff as that will often carry a lot of phosphates.
 Be sure you have plenty of filtration and beneficial bacteria to assimilate nutrients etc. You may also need to perform several water changes in an effort to reduce nutrient loads.
 If this is the case be sure that the water changes you do are gradual to ensure that your pond doesn’t undergo a significant pH swing as this may cause harm to your koi.
+For more on how biological cycles work see this article.

 Salt seems to be a go-to remedy for a lot of things in the world of koi keeping and it turns out that it can help control algae blooms as well.
 There is a caveat with using salt to combat algae in your pond though and that relates to the fact that high enough salinities will also harm or kill your aquatic plants.
 For example, common plants like water hyacinth and lotus will begin to die back at 0.10% whereas water lily won’t die off until 0.5% and to deal with algae effectively you will want to shoot for 0.25 to 0.30%.
 You will have to determine if salt makes sense for your algae problems based on your resident species of aquatic plants.